20 Best Hokkien Mee Stalls In Singapore You Must Try | Eatbook.sg

 6. Xiao Di Fried Prawn Noodle

 Xiao Di Fried Prawn Noodle is run by a young chap who helpfully provides a buzzer when you place your order.
-His noodles fall smack under the category of wet hokkien mee, swimming in a toothsome stock.
+From $4.50, you can expect this plate of noodles to fall smack under the category of wet hokkien mee, swimming in a toothsome stock.
 Come for his specially-made chilli sauce, which seems runny but packs a punch.
-If accessibility is a deciding factor for you, this may not be your top choice.
-A plate starts at $4.

 Read our Xiao Di Fried Prawn Noodle review.